henrydatei/tunefind2gpm/README.md

 # tunefind2gpm
-Takes a tunefind.com url and creates a Google Play Music (GPM) playlist of all the songs
+Takes a tunefind.com url and creates a Google Play Music (GPM) playlist of all the songs.
+Created for a Google Code-In task.

 ## Installation
 ```